martienssenlab/maize-code/README.md

 Step-by-Step pipeline

 1) Make a MaizeCode folder somewhere
-2) Check for packages requirements and install the ones you don’t have: pigz; samtools; bowtie2; STAR; fastqc; cutadapt; bedtools; deeptools; macs2; idr;
+2) Check for packages requirements (see package_versions file for versions that work for sure) and install the ones you don’t have: pigz; samtools; bowtie2; STAR; fastqc; cutadapt; bedtools; deeptools; macs2; idr;
-3) Organize your reference genome folders so that they each contain ONE fasta file and ONE gff3 file
+3) Organize your reference genome folders so that they each contain ONE fasta file and ONE gff3 file (has to have 'gene' in column 3 and exons must be linked by 'Parent' in column 9)
 4) Copy all these scripts in ~/data/Scripts/.
 If you would rather have them in another folder, check in the MaizeCode.sh script and replace the location.
 5) Make the samplefiles you want.
-Examples of how to make them are at the bottom of the MaizeCode.sh file (easiest is then to ctrl+H the names and path from the excel spreadsheet to replace them)
+An example of a samplefile is in the data folder (B73_endosperm_samplefile.txt) and a quick way to make them is at the bottom of the MaizeCode.sh file
-6) Submit the MaizeCode.sh script, giving as argument -f the samplefile.txt of your choice, -t the type of data (ChIP, RNA, ...), -p the path to your directory that contains the different genome directories and -r the name of the reference to use (i.e. the name of the genome directory folder).
+6) Submit the MaizeCode.sh script, giving as argument -f the samplefile.txt of your choice and -p the path to your directory that contains the different genome directories.
 7) Make the analysis_samplefiles you want.
-Examples are at the bottom of the MaizeCode_ChIP_analysis.sh file.
+An example of an analysis samplefile is in the data folder (B73_endosperm_analysis_samplefile.txt) and a quick way to make them is at the bottom of the MaizeCode_ChIP_analysis.sh file
 8) For ChIP data, submit the MaizeCode_ChIP_analysis.sh script either in the MaizeCode or in the ChIP folder (gets created in MaizeCode.sh), giving as argument -f the analysis_samplefile.txt and -r the regions (bed file) to be plotted on. -s can be set if the analysis should stop after calling peaks and making bigwig files.